How Foot Problems Can Cause Pelvic Floor Issues

 Why does the pelvic floor matter?

-But this system doesn’t work in isolation.
-When one part of the body is experiencing dysfunction due to weakness or tissue restriction, this can cause compensations up the kinetic chain.
-Foot pain or poor foot mechanics can alter how you walk, stand, and move, which in turn can shift the position of your pelvis.
+This system doesn’t work in isolation.
+When one part of the body experiences dysfunction due to weakness or tissue restriction, it causes compensations up and down the kinetic chain.
+Foot pain or poor mechanics can alter how you walk, which in turn shifts the position of your pelvis.
 That shift can place added stress on the pelvic floor, potentially weakening or overloading these essential muscles.

 woman walking dog